 Ariel Sophia Bardi is a multimedia journalist and researcher, currently based in South Asia.
-Her work has appeared in BBC, The Guardian, Slate, Roads & Kingdoms, The Atlantic, Buzzfeed, Quartz, and VICE.
+Her work has appeared in BBC, The Guardian, Slate, Roads & Kingdoms, France 24, The Atlantic, Buzzfeed, Quartz, and VICE.

 An American born in Japan, she has lived in six countries and reported across four continents.
 Her stories have covered archaeology and right-wing politics in India, Delhi's female biker gang, post-disaster planning in Nepal, the fraught politics of the Sri Lankan tourism industry, a Palestinian no man’s land caught between the green line and the security barrier, Bollywood-themed travel to the Tibetan plateau, and the refugee crisis and the history of hospitality.

 She writes on travel, borders, and the intersection between culture and politics.

 She holds an M.A. from the University of Paris and a Ph.D. from Yale University.
 Her dissertation compared the partition of India with the founding of Israel, looking at the relationship of nationalist ideologies to the built environment, focusing on demolitions, transit and refugee camps, and heritage sites.
 Her master's thesis was on French multimedia artist Sophie Calle.
 She has been the recipient of numerous fellowships and research grants throughout Asia, Europe and the Middle East.